arthi2900/app1/docs/prd.md

   - **Current Paper Name**: Display original paper name (read-only)
   - **New Paper Name**: Display auto-generated new name with version identifier (read-only)
     - Format: 'Base Name (Shuffled X)' where X is next available letter
-    - Example: 'Test 1 (Shuffled B)'\n  - **Shuffle Options** (Checkboxes, pre-checked by default):
+    - Example: 'Test 1(Shuffled B)'\n  - **Shuffle Options** (Checkboxes, pre-checked by default):
     - **Shuffle Questions**: Apply new shuffle to question order
     - **Shuffle MCQ Options**: Apply new shuffle to MCQ options
-    - Help text: 'New shuffle will be applied to create a different version'\n  - **Preview Section**:
+    - Help text: 'New shuffle will be applied to create a different version.
+For Multiple Response MCQ, only answer options (Segment 3) will be shuffled.'
+  - **Preview Section**:
-    - Display summary:'X questions will be copied in shuffled order, with shuffled MCQ options'
-    - Show total marks and total questions count
+    - Display summary:'X questions will be copied in shuffled order, with shuffled MCQ options'\n    - Show total marks and total questions count
 - **Action Buttons**:
-  - **Create Shuffled Version Button**: Save paper with auto-versioned name and new shuffle
-  - **Cancel Button**: Close dialog without saving
+  - **Create Shuffled Version Button**: Save paper with auto-versioned name and new shuffle\n  - **Cancel Button**: Close dialog without saving
 \n**Shuffle and Save Workflow**:
 1. Teacher clicks 'Shuffle and Save' button in Actions column for any question paper
-2. System opens'Create Shuffled Version' dialog
-3. System auto-generates new paper name with incremented version identifier:\n   - Extract base name by removing existing '(Shuffled X)' suffix
+2. System opens'Create Shuffled Version' dialog\n3.
+System auto-generates new paper name with incremented version identifier:\n   - Extract base name by removing existing '(Shuffled X)' suffix
    - Detect highest existing version letter for this base name
    - Increment to next letter (A → B, B → C, etc.)
    - Append '(Shuffled X)' to base name